tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 Luke lifted his head, his eyes puffy.
 I didn't blame him for crying.
 The last performer who went looking for a lost kid ended up as set decor we didn't find until we could smell him.
 Luke was terrified, his expression twisting, pleading with me.
 His gaze found Mr Panda standing with his arms folded.

 Unlike the rest of the performers, Panda wasn't wearing his head, dark eyes glued to the kids.
-A makeup artist had attempted to take his sandy hair, only for him to politely tell her to fuck off.
+A makeup artist had attempted to tame his sandy hair, only for him to politely tell her to fuck off.

 “What about Freddie?”
 Luke whispered.